spanner/coca/README.md

 Coca is naturally extensible because you can send any information you like down the chain and do whatever you like when it arrives.
 RBAC or some other authorization scheme is very easy to add.

-Coca also supports attribute propagation: your auth master is likely also to be a directory server and coca can automatically send notifications up and down the chain when attributes change.
-This allows you to offer a profile form on any application in the chain but hold the profile columns on only one (presumably but not necessarily the master).
+Coca also supports attribute propagation: your auth master is likely also to be a directory server and coca can help you to dry out contact (or any) attributes by passing notifications up and down the chain when they change.

 ## tl;dr